 Dr. Chapdelaine: Nope!
 I loved my years here at Salve I’m very very fond of it.
 I’m glad to be a part of it.
 I know so many of the teachers that are still there.
 I don’t know whether or not Jim Farrington is on your list or not.
 I told your boss about him.
 He was head of the ADJ department.
 He didn’t start it but he was one of the very young people in that program so he can tell you all about ADJ.

 Samantha: Well I want to thank you so much for taking the time!

-Dr. Chapdelaine: I’m sorry I was so down and around.
-You’re gonna have a big job.

-Samantha: It’s perfectly fine.

-Dr. Chapdelain: Yeah.

-Samantha: Thank you so much!